dgodovich/personal_logseq/pages/Role of recBC function in formation of chromosomal rearrangements%3A a two-step model for recombination.___.md

 	- Propose model with double strand break intermediate
 		- There's no way this is right, right?
-		- RecBC does need a double stranded break to start but that's gotta happen in some other way -
+		- RecBC does need a double stranded break to start but that's gotta happen in some other way
+	- I'm pretty lost so not much notes on the discussion -